llpeterson/security/crypto.md

 DES/3DES uses a 64-bit block size; a larger block size is more efficient and more secure.

-3DES is being superseded by the *Advanced Encryption Standard* (AES) standard issued by NIST in 2001.
-The cipher selected to become that standard (with a few minor modifications) was originally named Rijndael (pronounced roughly like "Rhine dahl") based on the names of its inventors, Daemen and Rijmen.
+3DES is now being superseded by the *Advanced Encryption Standard* (AES) standard issued by NIST.
+The cipher underlying AES (with a few minor modifications) was originally named Rijndael (pronounced roughly like "Rhine dahl") based on the names of its inventors, Daemen and Rijmen.
 AES supports key lengths of 128, 192, or 256 bits, and the block length is 128 bits.
 AES permits fast implementations in both software and hardware.
 It doesn't require much memory, which makes it suitable for small mobile devices.
 AES has some mathematically proven security properties and, as of the time of writing, has not suffered from any significant successful attacks.

 > Since anything that can recover the plaintext with less
 > computational effort than sheer brute force is technically